poliastro/documents/README.md

 * Once the framework has been theoretically defined, the rest of first month is devoted to the validation and testing of 3D maneuvers.
-By starting with this simple task, developers can get used to working with new similar software such us GMAT, Orekit or STK (as they will be finally selected).
+By starting with this simple task, developers can get used to work with previous software: GMAT, Orekit or STK, building the first layers of the testing application.

+* Workload during the second month is oriented towards the growth and maturity of the framework.
+Similar software APIs are simplified with new classes and objects which emulate poliastro's main ones: GmatOrbit, OrekitOrbit and StkOrbit might be implement similarly as poliastro's Orbit core class.

-* Second month is devoted to validation of reference frames and velocity transformations testing.
+* Third month is devoted to validation of reference frames and velocity transformations testing.
 This is a quite heavy which not only requires software knowledge but also a deep research on the topic.
 Failures or bugs might be expected during this big task, that is the reason behind the amount of time devoted to it.

+* Last month is set as margin in case previous tasks took more time to implement, fixing of critical bugs and other critical and unexpected reasons.
+  Code-coverage can also be implemented directly into poliastro's software.